Parkview Health Senior Leadership

 He earned a bachelor's degree from Loyola University, Chicago, and a medical degree from the Indiana University School of Medicine.
 In 2004, he was presented with an honorary Doctor of Science degree from Indiana University.

-Greg Johnson, DO, Chief Clinical Integration Officer, Parkview Health
+Greg Johnson, DO, MMM, Chief Clinical Integration & Employer Solutions Officer, Parkview Health

-Greg Johnson, DO, joined Parkview Health in 2008 and transitioned into his role as chief clinical integration officer in 2015.
-He works alongside the clinical integration team to further develop leadership skills to better serve patients and the health system.
+Greg Johnson, DO, MMM, joined Parkview Health in 2008 and transitioned to chief clinical integration officer in 2015.
+In 2022, he was named chief clinical integration and Employer Solutions officer.
+In his role, he works alongside the clinical integration team to further develop leadership skills to better serve patients and the health system, and he also leads the Employer Solutions team, growing Parkview’s partnerships with area employers.

-Prior to his current role, he served as the chief medical officer for Parkview Regional Medical Center and Affiliates and practiced as a nephrologist with Parkview Physicians Group.
+He has also served as chief medical officer for Parkview Regional Medical Center and Affiliates and practiced as a nephrologist with Parkview Physicians Group.
 Johnson has a bachelor's degree from Rockford College in Illinois, and a master's degree from Carnegie Mellon University in Pennsylvania.

 Jeffrey Boord, MD, Chief Quality Officer, Parkview Health